 The KLM annual report also includes Guernsey in its list of foreign activities.
-Since 1975 KLM outsources part of its insurance risks to a specialized insurer located in Guernsey.
+Since 1975, KLM outsources part of its insurance risks to a specialized insurer located in Guernsey.
 Guernsey is one of the main centers in the world that are specialized in this type of business activity.
 All revenues KLM is generating with the outsourced insurance activity are reported and taxed in the corporate income tax return of KLM in the Netherlands.
+In 2024, KLM plans to move these activities out of Guernsey.